minercreepmc/ddd-libs/README.md

 ## Summary

-This is the shared library for ddd project, you can use it inside microservice project, too
+This is the shared library for my personal ddd project, you can use it inside microservice project, too

 ## How to Use

-Just install this private npm, and you it as normal npm package
+If you want to use these, just inspect the repos, every file is a base class for the idea of ddd

 ## License